Convention Presentation Prizes

 The Alexander Bendazzi and Strayer University Prize in Art, Music, and Dance Papers

-This prize was funded largely by the Strayer University chapter and a former co-sponsor, Dr. Alexander Bendazzi who taught humanities and served the chapter for 15 years.
+This prize was funded largely by the Strayer University chapter and a former co-advisor, Dr. Alexander Bendazzi who taught humanities and served the chapter for 15 years.
 Now retired and in his 80s, Dr. Bendazzi resides in Washington, D.C.

 The Mary Waterstreet Prize in Psychology

 This prize was endowed in 2004 by Dr. Mary A. Waterstreet who was inducted into the Iowa Delta chapter at St. Ambrose University in 1970 and graduated in 1971 with a B.A. in psychology.
 Waterstreet received her Ph.D. in school psychology from The University of Georgia in 1977.
 After teaching in a few different states, she moved back in 1984 and joined the faculty at St. Ambrose.
-In 1990, she became the faculty sponsor of the Iowa Delta chapter and served the students there until her retirement in 2017.
+In 1990, she became the faculty advisor of the Iowa Delta chapter and served the students there until her retirement in 2017.
 In retirement, she continues her interest in the teaching of creativity and psychology through Research Gate, the American Psychological Association, and the Creative Education Foundation.

 The Gayle Webb White Prize in Business Management

 Dr. Gayle White, a long-time national figure in Alpha Chi, retired from the National Council in 2005.
 She served multiple terms on the Council spanning more than two decades, including tenure as secretary, vice president, and president.
-She was a chapter sponsor for many years at Southern Arkansas University where she was a Turner Professor of Management and an SAU Distinguished Professor in the College of Business.
+She was a chapter advisor for many years at Southern Arkansas University where she was a Turner Professor of Management and an SAU Distinguished Professor in the College of Business.
 Of the four student organizations she led, she deems Alpha Chi her favorite.
 While on the Council, she served on the scholarship committee multiple times, reading submissions for the annual scholarship competition.
 According to Gayle, it became evident there were more outstanding applicants than awards which is one reason she endowed this convention prize.

 The Jeanette Wieser Prize in Exercise Science and Nutrition